-The amount of cash rental assistance to be provided is based on a one-time calculation.
+The amount of the replacement housing payment cash rental assistance to be provided is based on a one-time calculation.
 The URA RHP payment is not adjusted to reflect subsequent changes in a person's income, rent/utility costs, or household size.
 See HUD Claim form 40058 for the claim form to use for rental assistance or down payment assistance.